-12 Amazing Things About Being a Highly Sensitive Person
+The 12 Best Things About Being a Highly Sensitive Person

 Being a highly sensitive person (HSP) can — at times — feel frustrating, exhausting, and even debilitating.
 Do I have to absorb my coworker’s sad mood, not to mention everyone else’s emotions?
 Why does everything have to be felt so strongly?
-Can I not express my anger without crying, or not feeling overwhelmed in a loud environment, just once?
+Can I express my anger without crying, please, or not feel overwhelmed in a loud environment — just once?

-12 Amazing Things About Being a Highly Sensitive Person
+The 12 Best Things About Being a Highly Sensitive Person

 Although it can be exhausting to process everything more deeply than non-HSPs, this does give highly sensitive people a leg up by allowing us to have more information when making decisions.
 From noticing how our friend’s voice changes when they’re upset to picking up on someone’s body language to remembering information from a past meeting at work, our brains allow us to access much more information than we may realize or appreciate.